aaronlyy/ventus/README.md

 ## Roadmap

-- Move search wrapper directly into cli.py [DONE]
+- recode searcher and add support for pagination
-- Option to choose number of links to return
+- add option to choose number of links to return
-- Recode parts of the query builder
-- More pre configured searches in CLI
+- more pre configured searches in cli
-- Option to use custom queries directly in the terminal
+- recode query builder
+- show live updates while searching
+- add proxy from file support
+- add exceptions
+- refactor all files

 ### About